 What is Martyn’s Law?

 Jump to section:

+The aim behind the draft Bill was to drive home the importance of improving venue and event security against the threat of terrorism.
 Businesses that fall under the legislation must comply with the new health and safety laws.
-Any who breach could end up facing serious sanctions and financial penalties.
+Any evidence of breaches could end up facing serious sanctions and financial penalties.

+What is Martyn’s Law?